wuespace/telestion-project-template/README.md

 ## Example Project

-A working example is provided in the [RocketSound repository](https://github.com/wuespace/telestion-rocketsound).
+A good entry point is the [RocketSound Project](https://github.com/wuespace/telestion-project-rocketsound).